DaisyMolving/DaisyMolving.github.io/_posts/2016-02-25-initialize-method-getters-setters.markdown

 There you have it!

 P.S.
-"The Violent Bear It Away" by Flannery O'Connor is a `book_1` I would highly recommend.
+"The Violent Bear It Away" by Flannery O'Connor is a real-life instance of `Book` I would highly recommend.